jkomoros/prompt-garden/README.md

 Environment:
 - `store` - The default store ID to use if one is not provided.

+#### enumerate

+Returns an array of each of the named kind of resource

+Required parameters:
+- `resource` - The kind of resource to enumerate. either 'memories' or 'stores'

 #### ==

 Returns true if a and b are `==`, false otherwise.